JAXA: Monitoring of carbon dioxide

 At the end of the 2008 fiscal year, JAXA launched the satellite GOSAT (Greenhouse Gas Observing SATellite) to help scientists determine and monitor the density distribution of carbon dioxide in the atmosphere.
 The satellite is being jointly developed by JAXA and Japan's Ministry of the Environment.
 JAXA is building the satellite while the Ministry is in charge of the data that will be collected.
 Since the number of ground-based carbon dioxide observatories cannot monitor enough of the world's atmosphere and are distributed unevenly throughout the globe, the GOSAT may be able to gather more accurate data and fill in the gaps on the globe where there are no observatories on the ground.
 Sensors for methane and other greenhouse gasses are also being considered for the satellite, although the plans are not yet finalized.
 The satellite weighs approximately 1650 kg and is expected to have a life span of five years.

+The successor satellite GOSAT 2 was launched in October 2018.

 GCOM series

 The next funded Earth-observation mission after GOSAT is the GCOM (Global Change Observation Mission) Earth-observation program as a successor to ADEOS II (Midori) and the Aqua mission.
 To reduce the risk and for a longer observation time the mission will be split into smaller satellites.
 Altogether GCOM will be a series of six satellites.
 The first satellite, GCOM-W (Shizuku), was launched on 17 May 2012 with the H-IIA.
-The second satellite, GCOM-C, was launched in 2017.
+The second satellite, GCOM-C (Shikisai), was launched in 2017.

 Satellites for other agencies

 For weather observation Japan launched in February 2005 the Multi-Functional Transport Satellite 1R (MTSAT-1R).
 The success of this launch was critical for Japan, since the original MTSAT-1 could not be put into orbit because of a launch failure with the H-2 rocket in 1999.
 Since then Japan relied for weather forecasting on an old satellite which was already beyond its useful life term and on American systems.

 On 18 February 2006, JAXA, as head of the H-IIA at this time, successfully launched the MTSAT-2 aboard a H-2A rocket.
 MTSAT-2 is the backup to the MTSAT-1R.
-The MTSAT-2 uses the DS-2000 satellite bus developed by Mitsubishi Electric.
-The DS-2000 is also used for the DRTS Kodama, ETS-VIII and the Superbird 7 communication satellite, making it the first commercial success for Japan.
+The MTSAT-2 uses the DS2000 satellite bus developed by Mitsubishi Electric.
+The DS2000 is also used for the DRTS Kodama, ETS-VIII and the Superbird 7 communication satellite, making it the first commercial success for Japan.

 As a secondary mission both the MTSAT-1R and MTSAT-2 help to direct air traffic.